-Every year, the IMGA receives games from a rich diverse range of game makers, including indie developers, scientists and researchers, artists, PhD students, and the top 10 leading games publishers and developers from all over the world.
+Every year, the IMGA receives games from a richly diverse range of game makers, including indie developers, scientists and researchers, artists, Ph.D. students, and the top 10 leading games publishers and developers from all over the world.

-The Awards are and have been the showcase for new trends in technology, art, design, gameplay
+The Awards are and have been the showcase for new trends in technology, art, design, and gameplay.

-The IMGA were the first to recognise the first worldwide blockbusters such as Angry Birds, Infinity Blade, Edge, Candy Crush and The Walking Dead, studios such as Supercell (formerly Sumea and Digital Chocolate), and amazing technologies like augmented reality, location based games, the first mobile MMOs, and now virtual reality.
+The IMGA was the first to recognize the first worldwide blockbusters such as Angry Birds, Infinity Blade, Edge, Candy Crush and The Walking Dead, studios such as Supercell (formerly Sumea and Digital Chocolate), and amazing technologies like augmented reality, location-based games, the first mobile MMOs, and now virtual reality.